aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

       spanning_tree_portfast: edge
 ```

 1. The relevant `adapters` are defined.
-The `type` set to `server` and `ilo` is purely for documentation and readability purposes.
+For example, the `type` set to `server` and `ilo` is purely for documentation and readability.
 It has no operational significance.
 2. `endpoint_ports` are defined for use in the interface descriptions on the switch.
 This does not configure anything on the server.
 3. `switch_ports` defines the interfaces used in the switches.
 In this example the server is dual-connected to Ethernet5 and Ethernet5.
 These two ports exist on switch dc1-leaf1a and dc1-leaf1b defined in the following line.
 4. `switches` defines the switches used, in this case dc1-leaf1a and dc1-leaf1b.
 Note that the `endpoint_ports`, `switch_ports` and `switches` definitions are paired vertically.
 5. `vlans` defines which VLANs are allowed on the switch_ports, in this case it is two ranges, VLAN11-12 and VLAN21-22 for the dual-attached server ports and VLAN11 for the iLO port.
 6. `native_vlan` specifies the native VLAN when the switch port mode is set to trunk.
 7. `mode` is set to trunk for the dual-attached server ports and access for the iLO port.
-8. `spanning_tree_portfast` defines whether the switch port should be a spanning tree edge port or a network port.
+8. `spanning_tree_portfast` defines whether the switch port should be a spanning tree edge or network port.
-9. `port-channel` defines the description and mode for the port-channel.
+9. `port_channel` defines the description and mode for the port-channel.

 ## The playbooks

-In this example, three playbooks are included, whereof two must be used:
+In this example, three playbooks are included, of which two must be used:

 1. The first playbook `build.yml` is mandatory and is used to build the structured configuration, documentation and finally the actual EOS CLI configuration.
 2. The second playbook is a choice between: